himdemetrii/theone-hackathon/README.md

-# Mood Bot Python
+# MoodBot Python
-Moodbot is a project that I built  with the help of a friend.
-This project is extremley simple, the goal was to compete in my first ever Hackaton and teach Python to a friend.
+A beginner-friendly Python app that takes your current mood and returns a motivational quote + a daily goal to keep you moving forward.

 You enter any emotion into to Moodbot, it returns a motivational quote and a daily goal.